Many SEO campaigns rely heavily on backlinks to build authority.

 This one did not.

+After doing an in-depth site content audit, we created an SEO content strategy for them that was custom to their unique situation.
 Instead of focusing on link building or complicated technical changes, we built a strategy around SEO content creation.

 Below is a closer look at what happened and why the results were so strong.

-Watch the Full Breakdown
+Watch the Full Breakdown of This SEO Content Strategy

-Most prospective students do not begin their search by typing the name of a specific school.
+Most prospective students do not begin their online search by typing the name of a specific school.
 Instead, they search for questions about careers and education options.
+These Google searches often include questions about nursing degrees, healthcare careers, teaching programs, or the types of degrees required for certain professions.

 At the time, the university was not appearing for many of these searches.
 That meant potential students were discovering other schools first.

-The Strategy: Content Focused SEO
+The Strategy: Content-Focused SEO

 Each article addressed a specific topic and linked naturally to relevant program pages on the university’s website.
+For any program pages that were missing, we filled in those SEO content gaps (and also identified other NEW funnels to create).

-Over the course of the campaign we published 105 SEO focused pages.
+Over the course of the 12-month campaign we published:

 When multiple pages support related topics, search visibility often begins to compound.

-The Results
+The SEO Content Strategy Results

 Once the content was published and indexed, the growth started building quickly.

 All 105 pages now receive organic traffic from search.
-Nearly every page ranks for keywords on Google.
+Nearly EVERY page ranks for keywords on Google.

 On average, each page ranks for more than 150 keywords.
 Instead of producing one ranking per article, many of these pages rank for dozens or even hundreds of searches.

-Keyword Growth
+Keyword Growth From Strategic Content

 Those rankings represent nearly 60 percent of all keywords ranking on the entire website.